codingcyclist/ha_strava/README.md

 ![](sensor_overview.png)

 For every Strava activity, the Strava Home Assistant Integration creates a **device entity** in Home Assistant (max 10 activities).
-Each of these virtual device entities exposes **five sensor entities** which you can fully customize to display one of the following **activity KPIs**:
+Each of these virtual device entities exposes **five sensor entities** which you can customize to display one of the following **activity KPIs**:
 * Duration (Minutes),
 * Pace (Minutes/Mile ; Minutes/Km)
 * Speed (Miles/Hour; Km/Hour)